 The HSA perspective

 KJ: The purpose of insurance is to help cover catastrophic events and not to make you whole in EVERY situation (particularly with small losses).
-That’s the theme of having an HSA.
+That’s the theme of having a Health Savings Account (also known as simply an HSA).
 You are transferring some of the risk and payment for medical costs onto yourself from the insurance company in exchange for a nice tax break and reduced monthly premiums.
-If you set aside what you would have paid in premiums under the alternative health insurance plan, then you will often make it out way ahead.
+If you set aside what you would have paid in premiums under the alternative health insurance plan into your health savings account, then you will often make it out way ahead.

 Let’s continue with a brief introduction from Investopedia.com on what a Health Savings Account (HSA) is:

 - “An account created for individuals who are covered under high-deductible health plans (HDHPs) to save for medical expenses that HDHPs do not cover.
 Contributions are made into the account by the individual or the individual’s employer and are limited to a maximum amount each year.
 The contributions are invested over time and can be used to pay for qualified medical expenses, which include most medical care such as dental, vision and over-the-counter drugs.”

 An HSA is essentially a special type of medical savings account.